 “When we went into Jerusalem [with JCRC], to go into the old city and to see how the world is captured in that 2 miles radius with all these different people from all different corners, [JCRC was] right, it’s complicated!
 And despite all the challenges everyone has a love of others that I thought was extremely profound and really touched me and moved me in so many different ways.
 It was incredible to see the connection that exists between the Commonwealth of Massachusetts and Israel and we have to make sure to do everything to continue to strengthen those ties because there is so much good that is happening.” – Chairman Jeff Sánchez

 Co-Chairs: Lisa Danetz and Eitan Milgram

-Join the Jewish Community Relations Council (JCRC) and Massachusetts Association of Jewish Federations (MAJF) in honoring public officials dedicated to serving the needs of the Commonwealth.
+The Jewish Community Relations Council (JCRC) and Massachusetts Association of Jewish Federations (MAJF) honored public officials dedicated to serving the needs of the Commonwealth.

 Monday, March 19th, 2018, 3pm-5pm

 We were pleased to present the following awards: